 We climbed higher in the pyramid, euphoric and laughing.

 I don’t think Shakespeare could explain the feeling.
-I mean he could, and he’d probably do it beautifully, but not in a way that you could truly appreciate the experience.
+I mean he could, and he’d probably do it beautifully.
+But not in a way that you could truly appreciate the magnitude of the experience.

 There are moments of your life that impact you so deeply that a highly skilled psychologist couldn’t map all of the ripple effects.
 I felt different somehow.
 The climb back down was much quieter.
-We were each lost in our own thoughts and I don’t think that we were in any rush to leave.
+We were each lost in our own thoughts.
+We defintely weren’t in any rush to leave.
 We still had a lot to see and camels to ride but it was a moment to be savored.

 Climbing back down the pyramid we just kept looking at each other and smiling.

 It had literally been a dream come true, and accomplishments like that can’t be easily expressed.
-The whole trip to Egypt had left a lasting impression, but the Great Pyramid was the highlight of the experience of a lifetime for us.
+The whole trip to Egypt had left a lasting impression, but the Great Pyramid was the highlight.
+It had been the experience of a lifetime for us.